Mat878/fantasy-football-app/README.md

 - Seleniun
 - PyQt6
 - Requests
-- GeckoDriver.
-Download here: https://github.com/mozilla/geckodriver/releases.
-Note this is only for Firefox.
+- Chrome

 ## Getting Started
 1. Clone this repository to your local machine
-2. Install the required dependencies
+2. Install the dependencies
-3. Run db_setup.py
+3. (If you want the latest player statistics and fixtures for the current gameweek then run db_setup.py.
+This will take ~10min.
+You can also copy the database from the sample db folder into the root folder if you just want to see it working.)
 4. Then run main.py

 ## Useful Links